niklasnorin/red-thesis/source/19-discussion.md

 # Discussion

 The work presented in this thesis is very relevant given the existing popularity, and the rising trend, of embedded devices running Linux.
 It enables developers to run embedded software without running it on the Target device, which could help to shorten development time.

-Being able to programatically stimulate inputs and read outputs is exactly what is needed to, for example, automatically run integration tests on code for every code change.
+Being able to programmatically stimulate inputs and read outputs is exactly what is needed to, for example, automatically run integration tests on code for every code change.
 This reduces the chances of regression bugs and gives the developer more confidence to change legacy code.
-Being able to control inputs programatically also allows for parameterized testing in ways not possible before.
+Being able to control inputs programmatically also allows for parameterized testing in ways not possible before.
 Questions such as "What happens if I press the button with 10, 100, 200, 300, 400, 500ms interval?" are suddenly a lot easier to answer.

 That said, the solution presented in this thesis is just a stepping stone.
 Due to scope and time limitations, it only implements a small subset of what the architecture itself allows.